Major & Regional Events in TNQ

 - tickets to an attraction with special access

-- hosted meals, or
+- hosted meals

-- hosted accommodation.
+- hosted accommodation

 In return, they’ll share their experience on their social channels, or participate in a media interview opportunity, and local media can be involved.
 It works much like an influencer or media campaign but on a smaller scale.

 TTNQ can assist with connecting you to our industry for tourism experiences for your VIP.
-Please provide the details for consideration.
+Please provide the details to [email protected] for consideration.
 The proposal should include the VIP/performer details, the tourism experience, the objective of the experience, and the investment required from TTNQ.
 Each opportunity will be evaluated based on the potential return on investment through reach and engagement.

 Evaluating Your Event